Trace Elements

 it can embrace me with the familiarity of an old friend,

-or hurt me in ways that only someone close can.
+or hurt me in ways that only something close can.

-It sounds like the name of an Narnian nymph.
+It sounds like the name of a Narnian nymph.

 Etymologically, it’s rooted in Ancient Greek: